 The HR/Recruitment team may contact you via email, phone, SMS, or post.
 It is important to provide accurate contact details on your application form and ensure regular access to your emails.
 If you choose to use your work email, be aware that some communications may require a response within a specific timeframe.
 To prevent emails from going into spam, consider adding the HSE domain to your whitelist or safe senders list.

-Remember to update this contents table once the document is finalised.